-- Pour the whey and curd into a sieve lined with a cheesecloth / muslin.
+- Drain the curd by pouring the whey and curd into a sieve lined with a cheesecloth / muslin.

-The only thing i don’t like about making my own mozzarella is the left over whey – they’re lots of it.
+The biggest downside to making cheese at home was the large amount of leftover whey it created.
 I’ve looked up uses for it but most require baking, which I’ve more than enough to do already.

-I recently came across this recipe for vegan mozzarella from the Minamilist Baker.
+I recently came across this recipe for vegan mozzarella from the Minimalist Baker.
 I haven’t made it myself but thought some here might want to give it a whirl.

 I’ve also come across one for home-made cream cheese, which uses yoghurt and so would really only avoid waste if you were able to buy package-free yoghurt or make your own